Local structure can identify and quantify influential global spreaders in large scale social networks: Method

+Our study is carried out for SIR spreading mechanism on connected networks.
+The central quantity of interest in the spreading model is the final number of activated nodes, or the spreading influence \cite{kempe2003maximizing}.
+A common definition of the spreading influence of node $i$ is the expected number of active nodes originated from $i$:

-where $g(i,s)$ is the probability that a total of $s$ nodes are eventually activated by node $i$ in a network of $N$ nodes.
-We find that the distribution function $g(i,s)$ has two important features: (i) It consists of two peaks, which correspond to local and viral spreadings respectively.
-The local peak is located at small $s$, while the viral peak is centred at significantly larger $s$ (Fig 1A and C).
-Furthermore, the viral peak is $\delta$-function-like, whose location is independent of node $i$ and different stochastic realizations~(SI.
+where $g(i,s)$ is the probability that a total of $s$ nodes are eventually activated by node $i$ in a network of $N$ nodes, and the probability of an active node to activate a neighbouring node is $\beta$.
+In information spreading, an activated node corresponds to a spreader.
+We find that the probability distribution function $g(i,s)$ has two prominent features: (i) It consists of two peaks, which correspond to local and viral spreadings.
+The local peak is located at small $s$, while the viral peak is centred at significantly larger $s$ (Fig.1A and C).
+Furthermore, the viral peak is a $\delta$ like-function, whose location is independent of node $i$ and different stochastic realizations~(SI.
 Sec.
-II). (ii) The two peaks are separated by a wide gap, which implies that one may introduce a filter parameter to distinguish them.
-The two features are explored below within the framework of percolation theory.
+II). (ii) The two peaks are separated by a wide gap, which implies that one may introduce a small filtering size ,$ s^*$, to distinguish between the two phases.